Protections at work

 If an employee has agreed to start an apprenticeship or traineeship with an employer, it’s important the employee is aware of their general protections at work.
-These rules still apply for the Boosting Apprenticeship Commencements (BAC) wage subsidy, which provides employers with wage subsidies for new apprentices and trainees.
+These rules still apply to employees under the Boosting Apprenticeship Commencements (BAC) wage subsidy, which provides employers with wage subsidies for new apprentices and trainees.

 For example, the following rules continue to apply under the BAC wage subsidy:

 - an employer can’t force or misrepresent to an employee that they need to start an apprenticeship or traineeship in order to stay employed

 - an employer can’t adversely act against an employee (including terminating employment) if they refuse to start an apprenticeship or traineeship.